Supermagnum/piezo-balanced/README.md

 C0G (NP0) or X7R capacitors is very good.

-The circuit may benefit from a Zobel network, that is a 680 pF capacitor and a 150 ohms resistor in series between pin 2 and 3 on the input connector.
-It should avoid high frequency oscillation in the cable.
+The circuit may benefit from a Zobel network, that is a 680 pF capacitor and a 150 ohms resistor in series between pin 2 and 3 on the output or the input connector.
+It should avoid high frequency oscillation in a long cable.

 It has balanced input and output.
 That should minimize electric noise picked up from the environment.